SimonLSchlee/Tab2JSON/README.md

 This is the source code to the Tab2JSON WebExtension, it allows you to close tabs and store them as json files.
-Those json files can then be processed by a tool like **[Continuity](http://croach.me/b/continuity/userguide.html)**.
-Continuity is an app for personal development and focus.

 ## License